ccyogendra/imageresizer/README.md

 # Resize Image GraphQl

-`ResizeImageGraphQl` is a Magento 2 module developed by `Mageplugins` that enables dynamic resizing of product images via GraphQL queries.
+`ResizeImageGraphQl` is a Magento 2 module developed by `Mageplugin` that enables dynamic resizing of product images via GraphQL queries.

 ## Features